kriber82/AdventOfCraft2024/exercise/kotlin/day14/thoughts.md

 ## TL/DR - Thoughts afterward

 - Neither web search, nor LLMs brought up approval testing as a potential solution
+- Struggling again to get a java testing library to work in kotlin, wondering if it's worth the hassle...
 - I think approval testing is a nice fit here.
 Considerations:
   - Depends on Child.toString() returning a complete & stable representation of the object.
     - For normal classes, I wouldn't want to count on that.